 We all know about PRS guitars: they're pricey trophy instruments for only the most über of rock stars, right?
 Wrong.
 The Korean-built SE range has become a big player in the mid-range market, with solid, playable workhorses that feature much of the quality of the US PRS models, without the flashy looks.

-One such guitar is the PRS SE Custom 24 7-String.
+One such guitar is the PRS SE Custom 24 7-string guitar.
 Unbelievably, it's PRS's first ever production seven-string model, and there are a few cosmetic differences that have helped to bring the price down.

 First, there's the maple cap.
 On the US-made Custom 24, this is a piece of highly carved, figured maple.
 On the SE, it follows the same silhouette, but it's almost slab-like, with just a slight bevel around the edges for comfort.